 I

-INSTITUTE See training institute.
+INSTITUTE See Training institute.

 INTERNATIONAL BAHÁ’Í ARCHIVES An institution at the Bahá’í World Center that preserves the writings and sacred relics of the Central Figures of the Faith and Shoghi Effendi as well as other historical documents and items.
 The International Archives Building, completed in 1957, was the first of five buildings on the Arc on Mount Carmel to be constructed.